 An interesting example comes from the female world and the complex issue of women's health: in 1984 Joan Dunlop and Adrienne Germain founded the International Women's Health Coalition for the safeguard of the rights of women at medical and procreation level.
 It is possible to win the battle against the marginalisation of women and their movements by going beyond the bounds of national territories and of research carried out within restricted fields with limited dynamics.
-Laura Corradi and Giovanna Vingelli have published the results of a quantitative and qualitative survey of 48 international organizations that deal with health and gender difference.
+Laura Corradi and Giovanna Vingelli have published the results of a quantitative and qualitative survey of 48 international organizations that deal with health and gender difference9.

-&lt;sup>8 See Alfred Schütz, Le chercheur et le quotidien.
-Phénoménologie des sciences sociales, Paris, Klincksieck, 1987; Collected Papers, The Hague, Nijohf, 1962, 1964, 1966.
+8 See Alfred Schütz, Le chercheur et le quotidien.
+Phénoménologie des sciences sociales, Paris, Klincksieck, 1987.